 The name “milkweed” comes largely from the milky white sap that will ooze out of stems and leaves when broken.
 This milky substance can cause skin irritation and is toxic to dogs, cats, and other animals when ingested.

-The nectar of milkweed flowers attracts pollinators like native bees and honeybees, but the plant itself is especially vital to Monarch butterflies.
+The nectar of milkweed flowers attracts pollinators like native bees and honeybees, but the plant itself is a host plant especially vital to Monarch butterflies.

 Now that more is understood about the Monarch life cycle and migration pattern, gardeners and conservationists have begun to understand just how important this native plant is to saving the butterfly population.

 Monarchs are beautiful, orange and black-winged butterflies native to the Americas.
-Sadly, their population has decreased by about 90% over the last two decades or so.
+Sadly, the Monarch Butterfly population has decreased by about 90% over the last two decades or so.

 Much of this decline has been caused by the destruction of native habitats and plants, especially milkweed species.
 Milkweeds are the only host plants for Monarch caterpillars.
 The adult butterflies can feed on the nectar of a variety of plants, but the caterpillars only eat milkweed leaves.